Welcome and welcome back!!

 Find out by minoring in the NEW statistics minor, which will start in Fall 2020.
 The new minor provides students with tools commonly used in statistical analysis and the interpretation of data.
 Therefore, the new minor is a perfect complement to quantitative majors, such as Data Science, Actuarial Science, Biology, and Math, among many many others.
 A special thanks goes out to Dr. Tosun for developing the program.

-The Department of Mathematics is happy to share the news that 3 new math courses have been approved by the college.
+The Department of Mathematics is happy to share the news that 3 new math courses have been approved.
 The courses, which focus on Regression analysis (MATH 372), Advanced Statistical Methods (MATH 375), and Fundamental Topics in Applied Math (MATH 399), are all slated for roll out sometime soon!

 Public health policies have mixed results depending on the infectious disease.
 Face coverings, for example, have flattened the curve against COVID-19, but they will be of little use during a zombie outbreak.
 For details on how to survive, click here